-2b. if the SMF had set the corresponding URR Reporting trigger with a value “IGMP notify” (as defined in clause 4.6.X), the UPF issues an UPF report to the SMF and the corresponding IP Multicast addressing information
+2b. if the SMF had set the corresponding URR Reporting trigger with a value “IP multicast join/leave” (as defined in clause 4.6.X), the UPF issues an UPF report to the SMF and the corresponding IP Multicast addressing information

 2c. if the PCF had set the corresponding Policy Control Request Trigger set to “UE join to a multicast group” trigger” (as defined in clause 9.X), the SMF issues a SMF initiated SM Policy Association Modification (as defined in 3GPP TS 23.502 [3] clause 4.16.5) reporting to the PCF the corresponding IP Multicast addressing information.